Andrew Barr: Return to politics

-Treasurer and Chief Minister
+Chief Minister

 Following the resignation of Jon Stanhope in May 2011, Barr was appointed Deputy Chief Minister in the cabinet of new Chief Minister Katy Gallagher.
 Following Gallagher's resignation to run for the Senate, Barr was elected as Chief Minister on 11 December 2014.
 As leader, Barr led ACT Labor to a fifth consecutive general election win in October 2016.

+Since June 2024, Barr is the longest serving Chief Minister of the ACT, overtaking Stanhope who served for about 9.5 years.
+As of May 2025, Barr is also the longest serving incumbent state or territory leader in Australia, and the last remaining state or territory leader since the commencement of the COVID-19 pandemic in Australia in March 2020.

 Economic development and taxation reforms

 In 2012, following a review by former Treasurer Ted Quinlan, Barr announced a 20-year program to transform the ACT taxation system, with the intention of making the system fairer, simpler and more efficient.
 This program includes the abolition of stamp duty on property transfers and insurance premiums, with the foregone revenue replaced through the general rates system—an approach supported by most economists.
 New South Wales and Victoria have expressed support for similar reforms.

 As Treasurer and Chief Minister, Barr has focused on the ACT's economic development, particularly encouraging private sector investment in higher education, trade, tourism, major events, arts and sport.
 Consequently, the ACT economy and employment has diversified away from its traditional public sector base.

 In 2016, the ACT Government secured international flights for Canberra, with Singapore Airlines operating a 'Capital Express' route linking Singapore, Canberra and Wellington, and Qatar Airways operating flights via Sydney.
 In the same year, he established the Office of the Commissioner for International Engagement, with responsibility for building and cultivating international relationships for the economic, social and cultural benefit of the ACT.

-Stage 1 of the Canberra light rail launched in April 2019, connecting Canberra's northern suburbs in Gungahlin with the city's centre via the Northbourne Avenue corridor.
 In October 2019, Barr launched the ACT Government's Infrastructure Plan outlining key health, transport, education and environmental infrastructure priorities including a new hospital and stadium, Canberra Institute of Technology (CIT) campus upgrades and stage 2 of light rail.
-Subject to Commonwealth approvals, construction of stage 2 to Woden will start in early 2021.

 In 2020, Barr announced a major expansion of UNSW Canberra, with the establishment of a new campus in Canberra's centre on the existing CIT site.